neubot/neubot/doc/FAQ.rst

 Neubot is a research project on network neutrality of the `NEXA Center for Internet & Society`_ at `Politecnico di Torino`_.
-The project is based on a lightweight `open source`_ program that interested users can download and install on their computers.
+The project is based on a lightweight `free software`_ program that interested users can download and install on their computers.
 The program runs in the background and periodically performs transmission tests with test servers, hosted by the distributed `Measurement Lab`_ platform, and (in future) with other